dbos-inc/dbos-transact-ts/packages/component-aws-s3/README.md

 In many cases, an application wants to keep track of objects that have been stored in S3.
 S3 is, as the name implies, simple storage, and it doesn't track file attributes, permissions, fine-grained ownership, dependencies, etc.

 Keeping an indexed set of file metadata records, including referential links to their owners, is a "database problem".
-And, while keeping the database in sync with the contents of S3 sounds like it may be tricky, [DBOS Transact Workflows](https://docs.dbos.dev/typescript/tutorials/workflow-tutorial) provide the perfect tool for accomplishing this, even in the face of client or server failures.
+And, while keeping the database in sync with the contents of S3 sounds like it may be tricky, [DBOS Workflows](https://docs.dbos.dev/typescript/tutorials/workflow-tutorial) provide the perfect tool for accomplishing this, even in the face of client or server failures.

 The `DBOS_S3` class provides workflows that can be used to ensure that a table of file records is maintained for an S3 bucket.
 This table can have any schema suitable to the application (an example table schema can be found in `s3_utils.test.ts`), because the application provides the code to maintain it as a set of callback functions that will be triggered from the workflow.